ankitcan890/Portfolio-Awarded-Projects/README.md

 # Portfolio-Awarded-Projects

-**Portfolio Project: AWS Data Analytics and Data Management for The City of Vancouver**
-# (Portfolio Project: AWS Data Analytics and Data Management for The City of Vancouver)
+# Portfolio Project: AWS Data Analytics and Data Management for The City of Vancouver #

 **Project Title: AWS Data Analytics Platform for Awarded Contracts in Vancouver**